 3. SPREAD THE GOOD WORD

 Joining the artist's email list allows you to easily become a more engaged and active participant in the promotional process.
-By fowarding announcements to friends and family on an artist's tour route, you become an invaluable assistance in the artist's ability to reach new listeners in new markets.
+By fowarding announcements to friends and family on an artist's tour route, you become an invaluable assistant in the artist's ability to reach new listeners in new markets.

 It used to be the role of the labels to make new artists blink onto everyone's radar.
 They don't have the money to do that for many artists any more.
 So now it's the role of the community to spread the good word, in a grassroots manner.
-The email lists and the social networks are great and efficient tools at spreading the word.
-And it's gratifying to feel invested in "your" artist's growth and development, from the ground up.
+The email lists and the social networks are great and efficient tools for spreading the word.
+And it's gratifying to feel invested in your artist's growth and development, from the ground up.

-4. BURN SOME MUSIC
+4. SHARE SOME MUSIC

 We love it when y'all turn on your friends to our music.
 But be mindful of the line between "sharing" the music, and "stealing" the music.
 Burning a mixed CD for your friends with a couple songs from each of your latest favorite artists helps us out a bunch.
 Burning entire albums for them deprives us of possible sales.